 Other health conditions may need to be declared, depending on what kind of licence you have and how the condition affects you.
 For instance, if you have no or restricted use of limbs, you may only be allowed to drive a specially modified vehicle.

 The DVLA website has a long list – in alphabetical order – of medical conditions which could affect your driving ability.
 Some of these are rare but there is also a space to write in any condition which is not listed.

 If you have a doubt about your fitness for driving, you should report it and seek advice from a medical practitioner.

-You will be asked to declare you can read a standard number plate at 20 metres, with spectacles or contact lenses if you normally wear these.
+You'll be asked to declare that you can read a standard number plate at 20 metres, with spectacles or contact lenses if you normally wear these.

-Many approaching 70 have declared they can read a number plate 20 metres away when they cannot.
+Many approaching 70 have declared they can read a number plate 20 metres away when they can't.
 In many cases, a visit to an optician will rectify the problem.

 Failing the sight test can render licences void and make your insurance invalid.

 Failing to report this or any illness that can render you unfit to drive can bring a £1,000 fine.
 Your insurance will be invalid.

 You can opt to give up your licence voluntarily and re-apply after suitable medical attention.

 Your first step is completing DVLA form M1.
 You can download this online but you must post or fax it to DVLA in Swansea.